Updated February 12, 2020

 This doesn’t mean everything will always go according to plan, nor will the fear of failure instantly fade.
 But it does give me confidence that I can trust the feelings that prompt me to continue moving forward and that if I am wrong, God will work in a way only He can to correct my course.

 Then, I talk it over with people I trust.
 If these people agree that my reasoning is accurate or that I’m making the wise choice, then I can relax a little.

 A warning: Don’t talk to too many people.
 A lot of opinions only make things more complicated.
 Also, don’t ignore what they say if it isn’t what you want to hear.
 You’ll likely regret it if you do.

 After that, I try to recall similar experiences.
 I reflect on anything from the past that may apply to the decision I am trying to make.
 What did I learn from those times?

-Now, for the final step…I do a gut check.
-Since I’ve been praying through the entire process, I’m trusting God to show me if I’m missing something.
-He’ll give me a feeling of peace if I’m going the right way.
+Now, for the final step.
+I check my gut.
+If I’ve been praying through the entire process, talking to the people I trust the most, and am trusting God to show me if I’m missing something, then I’ll have a solid foundation for make the right choice.

 Then, pull the trigger and don’t look back.
 When the doubt creeps in, you’ll be able stare it down with confidence because you did the right things before you made the choice.
 You'll feel much better knowing that you did all you could and no matter what happens, God will cover you the rest of the way.

 “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”
 (Romans 8:28)